okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 10 - Tool Query: Query a tool for information
+## 10 - Tool query: Query a tool for information
 This command is for sending a query command to the tool.
 The host firmware will then pass the query along to the appropriate tool, wait for a response from the tool, and pass the response back to the host.
 TODO: Does the master handle retries?

 Payload